The Government has placed all of England into a new National Lockdown, expected to last until at least mid-February.

 To support the many small and medium sized companies in the Tees Valley to access this support and create jobs, Mayor Houchen has pledged to act as a representative for any businesses who wish to offer less than 30 Job Placements.

 In addition to acting as a representative for Tees Valley businesses the Tees Valley Combined Authority will also provide extended wrap around support for the young person to access skills training and support to ensure a positive progression once the Kickstart Job placement ends.

 For further information, guidance and frequently asked questions, click here.

 If you are an employer that wishes to engage with the Combined Authority to act as the representative, please click here.

 This is a one-off £1,000 taxable payment to you as an employer for each eligible employee you furloughed and subsequently kept continuously employed.
-As a result of the Furlough scheme being extended until March, this will be redeployed at a more appropriate time.
+As a result of the Furlough scheme being extended until the end of April, this will be redeployed at a more appropriate time.

 You may be able to use the Coronavirus Statutory Sick Pay Rebate Scheme to claim back employees’ coronavirus-related Statutory Sick Pay (SSP).

 This will repay employers up to two weeks of the Statutory Sick Pay paid to current or former employees if they have been sick from work with coronavirus.

 To see if you are eligible and to apply, click here.